migueleven/King-County-House-Price-Prediction/README.md

 ---

 ## 📊 **Dataset Overview**
+Credits to "Mina Sameh55" creator of dataset that you can find in: https://www.kaggle.com/datasets/minasameh55/king-country-houses-aa
 The dataset contains **21,613 rows** and the following key columns:

 | Column            | Description                                         |